diwanshuydv/ICS_CP_FANTASTIC_4/README.md

 - It takes the orders from the customers and they can also view their status.
 - The customers can also check their bill and give their feedback.

-## How to Play
+## How to Use

 1. Clone the repository.
 2. Compile the code using a C compiler (e.g., gcc).
 3. Run the executable.
 4. Read the instructions on the screen carefully to proceed further.

 ## Requirements